EuroPython/website/data/faq.md

 A. The Call for Proposals (CFP) will be launched on** 8 March**.
 We are thrilled to receive proposals on any topic that could be of interest to our community.

 Especially if you are considering becoming a speaker for the first time, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
-There is a S [peaker Mentorship Programme](https://ep2022.europython.eu/mentorship) as well as broader support options.
+There is a [Speaker Mentorship Programme](https://ep2022.europython.eu/mentorship) as well as broader support options.

 If you have something in mind, there is no better time to start preparing your proposal!
 For more insights, please have a look at the [EP2019 CFP page](https://ep2019.europython.eu/events/call-for-proposals/), which was our last in-person conference.
 Some details may change for EP2022, but overall, the structure is going to be similar.